Property Rental Assistance (PRA)

 CHA determines the contract rent by accepting the lowest of the following amounts:

-- 110% of the current published Fair Market Rent (FMR) (or 150% in Opportunity Areas) for the applicable bedroom size
+- Up to 110% of the Fair Market Rent (FMR) for the applicable bedroom size in the community area in which the property is located (or 150% FMR in Mobility Areas);

-The following steps must be taken to outreach for a vacant unit:
+The following outreach steps must be taken fill a vacant PRA unit:

 Owners receive monthly PRA HAP payments via direct deposit.
 An electronic invoice is then forwarded each month detailing the payment breakdown.
-If Owners use YARDI, they may view access their subsidy statements at any time of each tanant's YARDI record.
+CHA offers an “Owner’s Portal” that provides detailed information about the payments.

-- 300% of the current published Fair Market Rent (FMR) for the applicable bedroom size
+- Fair Market Rent (FMR) for the applicable bedroom size in the community area,